venkataraokadari/conversational-agent-application-starter-kit/README.md

   })
   };
   ```
   2. Copy the `username`, `password`, and `url` credentials from your `dialog-service` and `classifier-service` services in Bluemix to the previous file.
-To see the service credentials, run the following command, where `<application-name>` is the unique name you specified:
+To see the service credentials, run the following command, where `<application-name>` is the unique name you've specified:

     ```sh
     $ cf env <application-name>
     ```
-   You will get something like:
+   Your output should look similar to:

     ```sh
     System-Provided: